A Web-enabled Community of Practice for Grantsmanship and Research management in OAU

 (b) All CoP programmes for capacity building for grantsmanship is inspired by web-contents and trend for grants

 (c) Provide incentives to participants who are motivated by web contents on any aspect of the project life cycle

 - Institutional buy-in [Institutional commitment to project ownership by HEIs]

-- Maintain global networks and linkages [e.g. IREX, START, Volkswagen Foundation, etc.]
+- Maintain global networks and linkages [e.g. IREX.org, START.org, Volkswagen Foundation, etc.]

-- Project Alumni networks of Research Admins and ECR beneficiaries – continuation of project activities by a highly inspired generation of beneficiaries and practitioners of grantsmanship and research management
+- Project Alumni networks of Research Administrators and ECR beneficiaries – continuation of project activities by a highly inspired generation of beneficiaries and practitioners of grantsmanship and research management

 - Sustained access to competitive grants (UASP/IREX, etc.) to expand on the current efforts

 - Expanded CoP for grantsmanship networks across HEIs in Nigeria, and in Africa

 Grantsmanship remains a veritable source of “all round” funding for R&D and scholarship.
 This vast resource is sparsely tapped or harnessed for institutional development and impact.
 In the light of the ICT age, a “web-enabled CoP for grantsmanship and research management in OAU” was initiated and established.
 Details including vision, mission, governance structure, operationalization, risks and risk mitigation, sustainability are presented.
 It is hoped that the new paradigm will be a game-changer for embedding a culture of grantsmanship and research management in OAU, and in HEIs in Nigeria and in Africa.